MiguelCastillo/bit-loader/README.md

 > Module meta objects with a `compile` and `source` properties go through the transformation workflow.

 #### Differences?
 One important distinction between the two is that bit loader will push 'unprocessed' module meta objects through the transformation workflow; 'processed' meta object skip that step entirely.
-The reason for this is that `source` is the raw text that will eventually be converted to `code`; `source` becomes `code` by calling [eval](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) - or whatever other equivalent source execution mechanism you may have.
-We want to put `source` through the transformation workflow to do fancy things like converting it from coffeescript to JavaScript before it is `eval`ed to `code`.
-And `code` is ultimately what a Module instance actually represents.
-It is the *stuff* you get when you call `require` or ES `import`.
+The reason for this is that `source` is the raw text (source code) that will eventually be converted to `evaluated code`; `source` becomes `code` by calling [eval](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) - or whatever other equivalent source execution mechanism you may have.
+We want to put `source` through the transformation workflow to do fancy things like converting it from coffeescript to JavaScript. `code` is ultimately what a Module instance actually represents.
+It is the *stuff* you get when you call `require` or ES6 `import`.

-## Architecture (TODO)
+## Reference diagrams

-#### Loader diagram
+### Loader diagram
 <img src="https://raw.githubusercontent.com/MiguelCastillo/bit-loader/master/img/Loader.png" alt="Loader diagram" height="600px"></img>

-#### Fetch diagram
+### Fetch diagram
 <img src="https://raw.githubusercontent.com/MiguelCastillo/bit-loader/master/img/Loader-Fetch.png" alt="Fetch diagram" height="600px"></img>

-#### Pipeline diagram
+### Pipeline diagram
 <img src="https://raw.githubusercontent.com/MiguelCastillo/bit-loader/master/img/Loader-Pipeline.png" alt="Pipeline diagram" height="600px"></img>